 The Maternal-Fetal Medicine (MFM) Fellowship Program at NewYork-Presbyterian /Weill Cornell Medicine is a three-year fellowship approved by the Accreditation Council for Graduate Medical Education (ACGME) to train MFM subspecialists to care for and/or provide consultation for women with complications of pregnancy.
 Fellows will gain advanced knowledge of the obstetrical, medical and surgical complications of pregnancy and their effect on both the mother and child.
 Training will result in the required expertise for the most current approaches to the diagnosis and treatment of women with complicated pregnancies.

 Our program provides fellows with extraordinary academic support in developing both clinical excellence and research interests in all areas of MFM.
 With exposure to an unusually diverse patient population throughout New York City, fellows have a unique opportunity to study a broad range of clinical issues, often in collaboration with other departments.
 An active and renowned obstetrical ultrasound unit offers fellows the opportunity to train in all phases of non-invasive and invasive fetal sonography, while the antepartum testing unit offers the opportunity to develop skills in fetal assessment and provides a wealth of research opportunity.

-A New York State Medical License and Board eligibility for the American Board of Obstetrics and Gynecology (ABOG) are required for our Fellowship candidates.
-The application deadline is May 31st, 2019.
+New York State Medical License and Board eligibility for the American Board of Obstetrics and Gynecology (ABOG) are required for our Fellowship candidates.
+The deadline for MFM Fellowship applications is May 1.

 Visit the links below: